apache/storm/docs/Performance.md

    based on the Wait situation it is used in.
 This is the most CPU conserving state and it remains in this level for the remaining iterations.

-**ParkWaitStrategy** : This strategy can be used for Bolt Wait or Backpressure Wait situations.
+- **ParkWaitStrategy** : This strategy can be used for Bolt Wait or Backpressure Wait situations.
 Set the strategy to 'org.apache.storm.policy.WaitStrategyPark' to use this.
 This strategy disables the current thread for thread scheduling purposes by calling LockSupport.parkNanos().
 The amount of park time is configured using either
 `topology.bolt.wait.park.microsec` or `topology.backpressure.wait.park.microsec` based on the wait situation it is used.
+Setting the park time to 0, effectively disables invocation of LockSupport.parkNanos and this mode can be used to achieve busy polling (if targeting best throughput & latency without regard for CPU utilization).

 ## Max.spout.pending
 This is only used for ACK-mode.
 For single worker mode, disable this.
 For multi-worker mode set to a large number like maybe ....
 (TODO: ROSHAN revisit this).
+This should not be less than the `topology.producer.batch.size`.

 ## 4. Sampling Rate
 Sampling rate is used to control how often certain metrics are computed on the Spout and Bolt executors.
 This is configured using `topology.stats.sample.rate`
 Setting it to 1 means, the stats are computed for every emitted message.
-To sample once every 1000 messages it can be set to  0.001.
+As an example, to sample once every 1000 messages it can be set to  0.001.
 It may be possible to improve throughput and latency by reducing the sampling rate.

+# Budgeting CPU cores for Executors
+There are three main types of executors (i.e threads) to take into account when budgeting CPU cores for them.
+Spout Executors, Bolt Executors and Worker Transfer Thread.
+(WHAT ABOUT THREADS HANDLING INCOMING MESSAGES TO A WORKER ?
+TODO: ROSHAN revisit this) The first two are used to run spout, bolt and acker instances.
+The Worker Transfer thread is used to serialize and send messages to other workers (in multi-worker mode).

+Executors that are expected to remain busy, either because they are handling a lot of messages, or because their processing is inherently CPU intensive, should be allocated
+1 physical core each.
+Allocating logical cores (instead of physical) or less than 1 physical core for CPU intensive executors increases CPU contention and performance can suffer.
+Executors that are not expected to be busy can be allocated a smaller fraction of the physical core (or even logical cores).
+It maybe not be economical to allocate a full physical core for executors that are not likely to saturate the CPU.

+The *system bolt* generally processes very few messages per second, and so requires very little cpu (typically less than 10% of a physical core).